ericoporto/ags-manual-wiki/GameSavesCompatibility.md

     int c;
 };
 </pre>
 The `b` variable was removed, so variable `c` now follows `a`.
-If you load older save however, the data of that save did contain variable `b`, and its value will be assigned to `c` instead as it took its place in the struct.
+If you load older save however, the old MyStruct objects contain variable `b`, and its value will be assigned to `c` instead as it took its place in the struct.

-For that reason, if save compatibility is essential, it's recommended to only extend managed types but not cut out existing data.
+For that reason, if save compatibility is essential, it's recommended to only *extend* managed types but not cut out existing data.

 ---